rwxrob/notes/"All road" shoes.md

 My concern about being able to bike-n-hike is completely irrelevant in the "all road" scenario.
 This is _not_ gravel riding (although I have sort of a "spirit of gravel" approach to any cycling).
 If I ever had to walk more than a block I'd call an uber (or Doris) or make sure to bring walking sandals (Zeroes) so I could just walk.
 The worst roads I will ever be on would be just slightly muddy or minimal gravel so I never had to do any significant walking in my cycling shoes.
 Best shoes for the job.

+I cannot believe I was so conflicted amount running gravel shoes versus these.
+Even on my epic long ride days I'm super confident in this decision.